bigjosh/De-Harak-Clock-Controller/README.md

 ## Network

-A single CAT5 network cable comes in from each digit box to the patch panel.
-There is then a patch cable that connects that digit to one of the switches.
+A single CAT5 network cable comes in from each digit box to the patch panel in the control room.
+These cables run in a bundle over theroof of the adjacent resturant.

+There is a patch cable that connects each digit to one of the two switches.
+The Raspberry Pi master controller is connected to one of the switches.
 The switches are configured to run at 10Mbs/half.

 The raspberrypi also uses Wifi to connect out to the internet through an access point under the front desk in the lobby.